MGNute/stamps-tutorial/tutorial.md

 + Which alignment finds more matches between sites?
 + Which alignment is *better*?
 Why?

+Since this is biological sequence data, that last one is kind of a trick question.
+Presumably the alignment provided by NCBI has been curated to ensure that no obvious homologous sites are missed, but humans make mistakes too.
+If there were 10,000 sequences instead of 96, how accurate would you expect a curated alignment to be?

+The only way to say whether one alignment is "better" than another is to compare them on simulated sequences, where the true alignment is known from the simulation.
+Here is a link to [some simulated alignment data](https://sites.google.com/eng.ucsd.edu/datasets/alignment/sate-i) that we have used in the past.
+The disadvantage of simulated data is that it may not reflect realistic biological sequence data.
+In one recent paper, we found a notable [divergence in aligner performance](https://academic.oup.com/sysbio/article/68/3/396/5133545) between biological and simulated data.

 Citations
 ---------
 Cole, J. R., Q. Wang, J. A. Fish, B. Chai, D. M. McGarrell, Y. Sun, C. T. Brown, A. Porras-Alfaro, C. R. Kuske, and J. M. Tiedje.
 2014.
 Ribosomal Database Project: data and tools for high throughput rRNA analysis. *Nucl.
 Acids Res.* 42(Database issue):D633-D642. doi:[10.1093/nar/gkt1244](https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/gkt1244)